bagnalla/zar/ocaml/zar/README.md

-# Zar: formally verified sampling from discrete probability distributions.
+# Zar OCaml: formally verified sampling from discrete probability
+  distributions.

 See the related [paper](https://arxiv.org/abs/2211.06747) (to appear in PLDI'23) and [Github repository](https://github.com/bagnalla/zar).